luca-martial/luca-martial.github.io/_pages/projects.md

 - Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?
 - Did more employees in the DETE or TAFE institute end their employment because they were dissatisfied in some way?
-- How many people in each age group resgined due to some kind of dissatisfaction?
+- How many people in each age group resigned due to some kind of dissatisfaction?
 Are younger employees resigning due to some kind of dissatisfaction?
 What about older employees?

 I had to combine the results for *both* surveys to answer these questions.
 However, although both used the same survey template, one of them customized some of the answers.
 I therefore aimed to perform lots of data cleaning before getting started analyzing.<br/><br/>